nordiCode/nordiCode.github.io/content/aoc-2020-day-one.md

 +++

 In order to deepen my knowledge of Haskell, I have decided to challenge myself by attempting Advent of Code problems.
-Although my solutions may not yet be idiomatic, I am confident that they will improve as I continue to learn and gain more experience.
+My solutions are not yet idiomatic but hopefully in time they will grow to be.

 ### 2022 Day One